totorogendut/postmark-challenge/README.md

                       # tsx instead (https://tsx.is/)
 ```

 For development, you can setup remote tunnel or publicly forwarding the port on `5173` to expose the API for the purpose of receiving webhook from Postmark.
-The endpoint for receiving webhook is `/api/webhook/inbox`.
+The endpoint for receiving webhook is `https://{yourwebsite.com}/api/webhook/inbox`.

+## How the app works

+Every user would

 ## Building